 Candidate sourcing teams could take a lesson from Steve Jobs.
 The Apple founder understood better than most that “less is more”.
-While other companies piled on an overwrought array of features, Jobs opted for elegant simplicity — but one button on the iPad and iPhone — the Home button — but one click wheel on the Apple iPod.
+While other tech companies opted for far too many features and whirly-gigs, Jobs opted for elegant simplicity, He gave us one button on the iPad and iPhone — the Home button, He gave us a satisfying revolving button on the Apple iPod.
 He took away things like floppy drives and hard disks, so that we could focus on what mattered most.

 The Internet is serving up a near infinite number of job applicants and potential candidates.
-And compared to the opacity that clouded the recruiting process up until now, that seismic shift represents a tremendous opportunity for candidate sourcing teams, if it doesn’t kill them first.
+That seismic shift in the volume of executive data represents a tremendous opportunity for candidate sourcing teams — if it doesn’t kill them first.

-Employers are suffering from “too much information”.
-There are simply too many active and passive candidates that get in the way of the people that deserve to be hired.
-Most recruiting processes are applicant-centric, designed simply to process what comes over the transom.
 Because the Internet has made it possible for practically anyone to apply with a simple click of a mouse, they all do.
 Applicants that bear no resemblance to the job description apply en masse.
-Clients have told us that only about 1-2% of applicants meet the basic qualifications, meaning 98% of the time they spend sifting through useless applicant-after-applicant is wasted.
-Keyword filters help with some of the processing, but they are by no means perfect and often eliminate the very candidates you are seeking.
+Clients have told us that only about 1-2% of job applicants meet the basic qualifications.
+That means 98% of the candidates are a waste of time.
+Keyword filters and artificial intelligence can help lessen the burden, but those filters often eliminate the very candidates you are seeking.

 If that were not all, there is also an endless list of passive candidates.
-And, yes, it is thrilling to have all that talent within reach, as you surf the ‘net, but soon comes the crushing realization that there simply isn’t enough of you to manage it all.
+And, yes, it is thrilling to have all that talent within reach, as you surf the ‘net.
+However, there simply isn’t enough of you to manage it all.
 And the utter irony is that even with the millions that are now available online, only 60-75% of candidates are discoverable on the Internet, meaning that you’re missing one out of every three or four.
 That’s a pretty significant hole– dare I say “gaping maw” — in your sourcing strategy.
-Intellerati’s investigative approach to candidate sourcing regularly uncovers top talent who make it a practice to leave very few bread crumbs on the Internet — from powerful VIPs and luminaries to emergent stars.
-In other words, while you may be drowning in candidates, you still have not yet identified the best talent.

 The Zen of Candidate Sourcing